-During fiscal year 2011, investments were limited to negotiable certificates of deposit, money market mutual funds and State Treasury Asset Reserve of Ohio (STAR Ohio).
-Investments are reported at fair value, except for nonnegotiable certificates of deposit which are reported at cost.
+During fiscal year 2012, investments were limited to nonnegotiable certificates of deposit, money market mutual funds and State Treasury Asset Reserve of Ohio (STAR Ohio).
+Investments are reported at fair value.
 Fair value is based on quoted market price or current share price.

 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with rule 2a7 of the Investment Company Act of 1940.
-Investments in STAR Ohio are valued at STAR Ohio's share price which is the price the investment could be sold for at June 30, 2011.
+Investments in STAR Ohio are valued at STAR Ohio's net asset value per share which is the price the investment could be sold for at June 30, 2012.